EndMarkDragon/WebSpider/README.md

 I'm a chinese student of Grade Eight, and my English isn't very well, so the help documentation of `WebSpider` is translated by translation software.
 Please understand.

-# `Webspider` Library `Alpha` Version Description Document(English)
+# `WebSpider` Library `Alpha` Version Description Document(English)

 ## Introduction

-`Webslider ` is a lightweight and convenient third-party Python Library Based on `requests` ` BeautifulSoup4 ` ` re `.
+`WebSpider ` is a lightweight and convenient third-party Python Library Based on `requests` ` BeautifulSoup4 ` ` re `.
 The` WebSpider` library provides a variety of methods to provide python with simplicity and quickness in terms of crawlers.

 ## History update record